 Users that are on-the-go demand mobile apps that anticipate their needs and deliver what they want.
 Fortunately, mobile devices are becoming more and more powerful.
 Now, 3G has given way to three types of 4G with fewer restrictions on bandwidth and power.
 However, the emergence of larger smartphones and wearable technology present a new set of demands for mobile app developers, as they work to incorporate social trends and changes in technology.
 The top trends in mobile apps range from the features of successful apps being copied, to new styles and techniques taking over from older design practices.
-Here are the must know mobile app trends that we have seen lately.
+Here are the

 Don’t Reinvent the Wheel (‘’Instagram effect’’)